Mansergh, Cumbria

-Mansergh is a village and civil parish in the Westmorland and Furness district of the English county of Cumbria.
+Mansergh is a village and civil parish in the Westmorland and Furness district of the ceremonial county of Cumbria, England.
 It includes the village of Mansergh and the hamlet of Old Town, and is located 3.3 mi north of Kirkby Lonsdale, 9.8 mi south east of Kendal and 53.2 mi south of Carlisle.
 In the 2001 census the parish had a population of 141, decreasing at the 2011 census to 124.

 St Peter's Parish Church was built in 1880, and is Grade II listed.